Timeline of the 2011 Norway attacks: 17:00

-17:18: Breivik arrives at Utøya.
+17:17: Breivik arrives at Utøya.

-17:22: The first shot is fired.
+17:21: The first shot is fired.

 17:24: The Emergency medical services (AMK) in Drammen is informed about the shooting.

 17:25: The police in Oslo are informed about the shooting.

 17:26: The local police in Hønefoss learn about the shooting.

 17:30: Delta, a police tactical unit situated in Oslo, is dispatched from Oslo to Utøya.

 17:33: The first police patrol leaves Hønefoss.

 17:38: The local police officially ask the Oslo police district for assistance.

 17:50: The police patrol from Hønefoss arrives at Utøykaia, but the officers have to wait for a suitable craft before they can cross over to Utøya.

 18:00

-18:01: Breivik calls 112 (emergency telephone number) to surrender, hangs up, and continues to kill people.
+18:01: Breivik calls 112 (emergency telephone number) to surrender, hangs up, and continues to shoot at people.

 18:09: Delta arrives, but are also forced to wait for a boat.
 The boat that is finally provided is too small for the number of personnel and amount of equipment, and the engine stops during the crossing.
 The team transfer over into two privately owned open console boats.

 18:25: Delta arrives on Utøya and go ashore.

 18:26: Breivik calls 112 again to surrender and hangs up.

 18:34: Breivik does not resist arrest, and is apprehended by the police.